Lockheed P-38 Lightning: P-38J, P-38L

 The P-38L was the most numerous variant of the Lightning, with 3,923 built, 113 by Consolidated-Vultee in their Nashville plant.
 It entered service with the USAAF in June 1944, in time to support the Allied invasion of France on D-Day.
 Lockheed production of the Lightning was distinguished by a suffix consisting of a production block number followed by "LO," for example "P-38L-1-LO", while Consolidated-Vultee production was distinguished by a block number followed by "VN," for example "P-38L-5-VN."

 The P-38L was the first Lightning fitted with zero-length rocket launchers.
-Seven High Velocity Aircraft Rockets (HVARs) on pylons were placed beneath each wing, and later, five rockets were on each wing on "Christmas tree" launch racks, which added 1365 lb to the aircraft.
+Seven high-velocity aircraft rockets (HVARs) on pylons were placed beneath each wing, and later, five HVARs were on each wing on "Christmas tree" launch racks, which added 1365 lb to the aircraft.
 The P-38L also had strengthened stores pylons to allow carriage of 2000 lb bombs or 300 gal drop tanks.

 Lockheed modified 200 P-38J airframes in production to become unarmed F-5B photo-reconnaissance aircraft, while hundreds of other P-38Js and P-38Ls were modified at Lockheed's Dallas Modification Center to become F-5Cs, F-5Es, F-5Fs, or F-5Gs.
 A few P-38Ls were field modified to become two-seat TP-38L familiarization trainers.
 During and after June 1948, the remaining J and L variants were designated ZF-38J and ZF-38L, with the "ZF" designator (meaning "obsolete fighter") replacing the "P for Pursuit" category.